bustedbunny/RTSDemo/README.md

 Simple tank multiplayer educational project.

-Click on tank to enable wasd + mouse controls.
-Click anywhere else to disable controls.
+Click on tank to select.
+Right click to move it.
+Only player controlled units can be controlled.